-Offer ^{(1) (2)(3)(4)(5)} Up to [•] Equity Shares aggregating up to ₹2,000 Million Of which: A. QIB Portion (2)(3) Not less than [●] Equity Shares Of which: Anchor Investor Portion Up to [●] Equity Shares Net QIB Portion (assuming Anchor Investor Portion is fully subscribed) [•] Equity Shares Of which: Available for allocation to mutual funds only (5% of the QIB Portion (excluding Anchor Investor Portion)) (3) [•] Equity Shares Balance for all QIBs including Mutual Funds [•] Equity Shares B. Non-Institutional Portion (2) Not more than [●] Equity Shares C. Retail Portion (2)(4) Not more than [●] Equity Shares Pre-Offer and Post-OfferEquity Shares Equity Shares outstanding prior to the Offer (as on the 37,600,010 Equity Shares date of this Draft Red Herring Prospectus) , , , 1 3 Equity Shares outstanding after the Offer [•] Equity Shares Use of proceeds of the Offer For details, see " Objects of the Offer " beginning on page 91 for details regarding the use of proceeds from the Offer.
+Offer ^{(1) (2)(3)(4)(5)} Up to [•] Equity Shares aggregating up to ₹2,000 Million Of which: A. QIB Portion (2)(3) Not less than [●] Equity Shares Of which: Anchor Investor Portion Up to [●] Equity Shares Net QIB Portion (assuming Anchor Investor Portion is fully subscribed) [•] Equity Shares Of which: Available for allocation to mutual funds only (5% of the QIB Portion (excluding Anchor Investor Portion)) (3) [•] Equity Shares Balance for all QIBs including Mutual Funds [•] Equity Shares B. Non-Institutional Portion (2) Not more than [●] Equity Shares C. Retail Portion (2)(4) Not more than [●] Equity Shares Pre-Offer and Post-OfferEquity Shares Equity Shares outstanding prior to the Offer (as on the 37,600,010 Equity Shares date of this Draft Red Herring Prospectus) Equity Shares outstanding after the Offer [•] Equity Shares Use of proceeds of the Offer 1) The Offer has been authorized by a resolution by our Board dated to For details, see " Objects of the Offer " beginning on page 91 for details regarding the use of proceeds from the Offer.